jfimbett/AssetPricingTheory/src/README.md

 - Ensures consistency in structure and formatting
 - Contains sample content and best practices

-### Preliminaries (`preliminaries/`)
-- Course prerequisites and mathematical background
-- Setup instructions for software and tools
-- Review materials for essential concepts

 ### Lectures (`lectures/`)
 - Main course content organized by day
 - Each day follows the template structure